gaetanofabiano/dockerSparkCluster/README.md

-# Apache Spark cluster on docker
+# spark cluster on docker

 A `linux:stretch` based [Spark](http://spark.apache.org) container.
 Use it in a standalone cluster with the accompanying `docker-compose.yml`.